KisCsaj68/quokka/README.md

 export PROMETHEUS_MULTIPROC_DIR="/tmp/metrics" <br>

 Those setup will allows you to connect to Alpaca streaming, and use the predefined RabbitMQ queues in the application.

+Adjust `spring.jpa.hibernate.ddl-auto = create` in one of the component's application.properties to auto create the DB schema.
+When schema is created, change it back to `none` or `validate`.